mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/index.md

 // you will get fully typed assets in response
 ```

-If an API is missing and you would like to contribute a Client for it take a look at [contributing to SDK](./contributing-to-sdk.html).
+If an API is missing (and you would like to contribute a client for it), take a look at [contributing to SDK](./contributing-to-sdk.html).